-True Food Allergy, is an immediate IgE-mediated reaction.
-A small protein particle called an allergen is responsible for triggering the antibody response – this causes mast cells to release histamine, resulting in tissue inflammation and swelling.
+True Food Allergy, is an immediate IgE-mediated reaction, and can constitute a medical emergency when activated.
+A small protein particle (called an allergen) is responsible for triggering the antibody response – this causes mast cells to release histamine, resulting in tissue inflammation and swelling.
 The antibody called Immunoglobulin E (IgE) accounts for 90% of true food allergic reactions.
 A reaction can occur even to minute traces of the offending allergen and in exquisitely sensitive individuals, even airborne food allergens can trigger anaphylaxis – as in severe fish and peanut allergy.

-Classical IgE Mediated food allergy presents with immediate red skin rashes, swelling of the face and neck and even anaphylaxis with shock and circulatory collapse.
+Classical IgE-mediated food allergy can present with immediate red skin rashes, swelling of the face and neck and even anaphylaxis with shock and circulatory collapse.
 In adults, the foods most commonly implicated in anaphylaxis are peanuts, tree nuts, shellfish, fish and egg (white).

 Exacerbations of eczema and rhinitis can occur in food allergy.
 Vomiting and diarrhoea, oesophagitis can also occur.
 Frequently patients think they are allergic to one food but may actually be allergic to 3 or more foods.